fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 warnings, and more.

-In Chapter 5, Plugins, on page 97, you’ll learn how to add command-line
+In Lab 5, Plugins, on page 97, you’ll learn how to add command-line

 options to pytest, alter the pytest output, and share pytest customizations,

 including fixtures, with others through writing, packaging, and distributing

 your own plugins.
-The plugin we develop in this chapter is used to make the
+The plugin we develop in this lab is used to make the

 test failures we see while testing Tasks just a little bit nicer.
 You’ll also look

 at how to properly test your test plugins.
 How’s that for meta?
 And just in

-case you’re not inspired enough by this chapter to write some plugins of your
+case you’re not inspired enough by this lab to write some plugins of your

 own, I’ve hand-picked a bunch of great plugins to show off what’s possible

 in Appendix 3, Plugin Sampler Pack, on page 163.

-Speaking of customization, in Chapter 6, Configuration, on page 115 , you’ll
+Speaking of customization, in Lab 6, Configuration, on page 115 , you’ll

 learn how you can customize how pytest runs by default for your project with